 - VISIR observations suggest that the supermassive black holes at the centres of galaxies help “to build” their own host galaxy (eso0946)

 A raw image straight from VISIR.
-As the instrument observes in the thermal infrared, the individual exposures are extremely short, and the final image is obtained by combining hundreds, or even thousands of individual snapshots obtained at slightly different positions.
+As the instrument observes in the thermal infrared, the individual exposures are extremely short, and the final image is obtained by combining hundreds, or even thousands, of individual snapshots obtained at slightly different positions.
 This technique allows astronomers to beat the incredibly bright background from the sky and from the telescope itself.
 It also allows them to correct for the many defects of the tiny detector, which appear here as dark and bright spots, as well as structure in the background.
-This image was one of the many that was used to produce the view of Betelgeuse at the top of this page.
+This image was one of the many that was used to produce the view of the star Betelgeuse further up this page.

 The authoritative technical specifications as offered for astronomical observations are available from the Science Operation page.